 It may wait in the queue of pending jobs for some time before its required

 resources become available.
-In order to view your jobs in the queue, use the
+To view your jobs in the queue, use the

 The output shows the state of your job in the